 I know what you are thinking.
 Why do we need another Kiss Greatest Hits compilation?
 Honestly, we really don’t.
 We have tons already and there is nothing new on here that the real fan doesn’t already have.
 So Why?
 Well, easy.
 Kiss was touring their End of the Road tour and they wanted product out there that the casual fan or new fan that they get from all the press can run out and grab.
 Simple!

 But is this something worth getting?
-As a casual fan…No. Probably not as there are better compilations out there.
+As a casual fan…Maybe, but maybe not as well as there are better compilations out there.
 As the Hard Core Fan….Well, I did buy it if that tells you anything.
-I had to because I didn’t have it in my ever growing collection.
+I had to buy it because I didn’t have it in my ever growing collection.
 Plus, it is so pretty.
 Yes, pretty.
 I bought the Special Edition double LP with Yellow/Red Splatter vinyl.

 The packaging is a gatefold with the Group photo on the front and the track listing on the back such as below…

 Believe it or not, Kiss released yet another live album and not a studio album.
 It is a sad commentary on the Kiss World at this time.
 And to this day, it still doesn’t look like a studio album is coming.
 But this is no ordinary live album…or is it?
 Kiss took a break from their killer 40th Anniversary World Tour and spent some time at a residency in Las Vegas…I mean who doesn’t nowadays.
 From November 5-23 of 2014, Kiss held up shop at the Hard Rock Hotel And Casino in Las Vegas, Nevada.
 Gene Simmons, Paul Stanley, Eric Singer and Tommy Thayer gave us the Kiss spectacle night after night in all its glory.
 The DVD set was released on August 26, 2016 almost two years later and not sure why the delay in getting it out.